yuzhou8787/bdls/README.md

 ## Introduction

-BDLS is an innovative BFT consensus algorithm that features safety and liveness by presenting a mathematically proven secure BFT protocol resilient in open networks such as the Internet.
-With BDLS, we invented a new random beacon to ensure verifiable unpredictability and fairness of validators.
+BDLS is an innovative BFT consensus algorithm that features safety and liveness by presenting a mathematically proven secure BFT protocol that is resilient in open networks such as the Internet.
+With BDLS, we invented a new random beacons to ensure verifiable unpredictability and fairness of validators.
 More importantly, BDLS overcomes many problems, such as DoS attacks, as well as the deadlock problem caused by unreliable p2p/broadcast channels.
 These problems are all very relevant to existing realistic open